kubernetes/website/content/en/docs/tasks/administer-cluster/encrypt-data.md

 Each `resources` array item is a separate config and contains a complete configuration.
-The `resources.resources` field is an array of Kubernetes resource names (`resource` or `resource.group`) that should be encrypted like Secrets and ConfigMaps.
+The `resources.resources` field is an array of Kubernetes resource names (`resource` or `resource.group`) that should be encrypted like Secrets, ConfigMaps, or other resources.
 You can encrypt custom resources if you are running Kubernetes v1.26 or newer.
 The `providers` array is an ordered list of the possible encryption providers to use for the APIs that you listed.

 Only one provider type may be specified per entry (`identity` or `aescbc` may be provided, but not both in the same item).